 Having a vanity unit in your bathroom can be a really effective way of saving space as well as creating extra storage room.
 They are available in a number of sizes and shapes, which means that there is one to suit any bathroom suite, no matter how much space you have to work with.
 They most frequently come with a basin (either fully or semi-inset), so you can combine a bathroom necessity with the luxury of extra storage.
-It can be tricky figuring out which option is best for you, but this article should help you make the choice.
+It can be tricky figuring out which vanity unit is best for you, but this article should help you make the choice.

 Bathroom vanity cabinets can be modern-looking, or they can be more traditional.
 The modern ones are more likely to have sharp, defined lines and will come in bolder, more adventurous colours.
 Traditional vanity cabinets will more often than not be either white or off-white and are more rounded than the contemporary units.
 Furthermore, modern cabinets usually come with drawers or cupboards with soft-closing doors, which don’t have any handles, whereas traditional ones are opened or closed using a handle.

 To determine which style is best for your bathroom, assess the overall look of the suite – if the whole room is geared towards the more traditional look, then a modern vanity cabinet may not match.

 Bathroom vanity cabinets combine functionality with an aesthetic appeal.
 More often than not, they have a basin fitted into the top, either fully or semi-inset.
 The benefit of this is that you can save space by having both in the same unit, which makes a vanity unit perfect for a smaller space, like a cloakroom.
 This is particularly true of wall-mounted vanity cabinets, since these do not take up floor space and are therefore a perfectly compact solution.